openid/sharedsignals/openid-caep-specification-1_0.md

 ### Event-Specific Claims {#credential-change-claims}

 credential_type
-: REQUIRED, JSON string: potential options:
+: REQUIRED, JSON string: This MUST be one of the following strings, or any other credential type supported mutually by the Transmitter and the Receiver.

     - `password`
     - `pin`
     - `x509`